vine77/homebrew-subs/README.md

 # subs

-Download subtitles with yt-dlp or clean them up with OpenAI
+Download subtitles with yt-dlp and clean, condense, or summarize them with OpenAI

 ## Installation